-The Coen Brothers' 1998 follow up to "Fargo" is a mystery comedy for stoners.
-No character in the story is exactly what or who they seem to be.
-Inspired surrealistic dream sequences and touches of ribald humor spike the humorous punch.
+The Coen Brothers' follow up to "Fargo" is a mystery comedy for stoners.
+No character in the story is what or who they seem to be.
+Inspired surrealistic dream sequences, and touches of ribald humor, spike the film’s hilarious punch.
 There's also a shot of red-hot political satire that predicts the Republican Party's post-Reagan shift toward nihilism.
-You'd never guess that the movie is loosely based on Raymond Chandler's detective novel "The Big Sleep."
+You'd never guess that the movie is loosely based on Raymond Chandler's famous detective novel "The Big Sleep."

-Not one to suffer such indignities lightly, The Dude seeks out and visits the thugs' intended target, Jeffrey Lebowski (David Huddleston) (a.k.a. the "big" Lebowski) to demand a replacement rug: a reasonable request, given the circumstances.
+Not one to suffer such indignities lightly, The Dude seeks out and visits the thugs' intended target, Jeffrey Lebowski (David Huddleston) (a.k.a. the "Big" Lebowski) to demand a replacement rug: a reasonable request, given the circumstances of its demise.
 The meeting between the polar opposite Lebowskis spells out the parameters of the film's political underpinnings.
 The rich Republican Lebowski is quick to take The Dude's inventory as an unemployed bum.
 He pronounces that the offense against The Dude's rug is his problem, "just as every bum's lot in life is his own responsibility regardless of whom he chooses to blame.
 The bums will always lose."

 There's a belated punch of dramatic irony that comes later when Lebowski's artist daughter Maude (Julianne Moore) reveals that her father is broke.
 His trappings of wealth represent an empty facade.
 During his brief visit with the ostensibly rich Lebowsky, The Dude meets the man’s much younger nymphomaniac wife Bunny (Tara Reid) who takes advantage of the meeting to offer The Dude her oral services in exchange for a "thousand dollars."